alex/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* DNS Server Resolution: Once the MAC address of the DNS server or default gatew  ay is obtained, the browser sends its DNS request to the DNS  server.
+The DNS s  erver then performs the actual DNS resolution by mapping the domain name to it's associated IP address and sends the resp  onse back to the browser.

 ARP process